 Diet

-To reduce nausea and vomiting, eat small portions, limit fatty and spicy foods, and sip calming drinks like ginger tea.
-[1] For constipation, include high-fibre foods and plenty of fluids in your diet.
-[1] Stay hydrated and rest to manage diarrhoea.
-[2]
+To reduce nausea and vomiting, eat small portions, limit fatty and spicy foods, avoid strong smells and eat crackers, mint, or ginger-based foods or drinks.
+[6] For constipation, include high-fibre foods and plenty of fluids in your diet.
+Stay hydrated and rest to manage diarrhoea [8].

 Medication

-Over-the-counter antacids may help with heartburn.
-[2] If side effects are severe or persistent, contact our clinician team for support.
+Over-the-counter antacids may help with heartburn [8].
+If side effects are severe or persistent, contact our clinical team for support.

 Dosage and storage

 If you miss a dose, take it as soon as you remember within four days.
-If it’s been more than four days, skip it and take the next dose on the regular day.
-[3] Store Mounjaro in the fridge and use within 30 days if kept at room temperature.
-[3]
+If it’s been more than four days, skip it and take the next dose as usual on your scheduled day.
+Mounjaro can be stored at room temperature for up to 30 days (not above 30 °C) after removal from the fridge.
+[1].

-Remember, most side effects tend to resolve within a few days as your body adjusts to the medication.
-[4] If they’re severe or persistent, contact your clinical team for support.
+Remember, most side effects tend to resolve as your body adjusts to the medication.
+If they’re severe or persistent, contact your clinical team for support.

 References